 The two main types of Fabry disease are type 1 (classic Fabry disease), and type 2 or late-onset Fabry disease.

-Type 1 Fabry disease
+Type 1 or classic Fabry disease

-Patients with type 1 Fabry disease have little to no functional alpha-galactosidase A enzyme.
+Patients with classic Fabry disease have little to no functional alpha-galactosidase A enzyme.
 This deficiency causes lipid wastes to accumulate in patients’ small blood vessels during childhood and adolescence, which causes excruciating pain in the hands and feet, especially as a result of exercise, fever, or stress (also called acroparesthesias); clusters of red to blue rash-like discolorations on the skin (also called angiokeratomas); decreased sweating; gastrointestinal symptoms such as pain, cramping, and frequent bowel movements; and a characteristic star-burst pattern on the cornea (the clear part over the lens of the eye).

 As patients age, the accumulation of lipid waste products in the blood vessels can lead to arrhythmias, left ventricle hypertrophy causing heart disease, progressive kidney failure, transient ischemic attacks, and strokes.

-Type 2 Fabry disease
+Type 2 or late-onset Fabry disease